nishaaaaal/Frooti-Clone/README.md

 # **Frooti Clone**

-This project is a clone of the [Zomato website](https://www.zomato.com/), built using **HTML** and **CSS**.
+This project is a clone of the [Frooti  website]([https://www.fro.com/](https://www.parleagro.com/brand/5)), built using **HTML** and **CSS**.
 The purpose of this project is to practice and enhance web development skills by creating a visually accurate static webpage resembling the original.

 ---